Hardening and Maintenance

 5368709120 (5 GB) |

-These are checked at the API layer before any work begins.
-Requests that exceed them get a 4xx error with a clear code and message.
+These are checked at the API or use-case layer before any work begins.
+Requests that exceed limits get a 4xx error with a quota_exceeded code and a human-readable message.

 Worker heartbeats